 What is halving and how does it affect the price of cryptocurrencies?

-Halving is an event in the world of cryptocurrencies that reduces the number of new coins generated and issued as a reward to miners for mining a new block in the blockchain.
+Halving is an event in the cryptocurrency world that reduces the amount of new coins generated and awarded to miners for mining a new block in the blockchain.

 halving bitcoin